awslabs/threat-composer/README.md

 This deployment option does create resources beyond what is created in the ‘Static website only’ deployment, such as CodeCommit repository, CodePipeline and KMS keys, hence requires additional permissions within it’s CloudFormation execution policy.
 At the time of writing there appears to be a bug with CDK (see [issue](https://github.com/aws/aws-cdk/issues/21973)) when using a cross-account keys within the pipeline that the deployment will only be successful if one attaches the `AdministratorAccess` policy to the CloudFormation execution role, as follows:

 `cdk bootstrap aws://<aws-account-id>/<aws-region> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess`

+You may need to include the `--trust` option when bootstrapping the production account as shown below.
+This command is run from the AWS account that has been configured in the property `accountProd` in *packages/threat-composer -infra/cdk.context.json*.

+`cdk bootstrap aws://<prod-aws-account-id>/us-west-2 --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust <pipeline-aws-account-id>`

 #### Deployment Instructions